Bias Mitigation in Matched Observational Studies with Continuous Treatments: Calipered Non-Bipartite Matching and Bias-Corrected Estimation and Inference: Simulation Studies

-We compare two matching schemes: \textbf{a) Non-bipartite matching with no caliper.} This matching strategy creates a set of matched pairs by minimizing the total Mahalanobis distance of observed covariates across all matched pairs (\citealp{lu2001matching, lu2011optimal, baiocchi2010building, rosenbaum2020modern}).
-This matching process can be implemented via the widely used \texttt{nbpMatching} package (\citealp{lu2011optimal}) and reflects current common practice. \textbf{b) Non-bipartite matching with a dose assignment discrepancy caliper.} Using $\xi = 0.1$, we implement our dose assignment discrepancy caliper into the matching algorithm.
-We consider three different methods for estimating the generalized propensity score $f(z\mid \mathbf{x})$ needed for estimating $(p_{n_{1}}, p_{n_{2}})$: (i) conditional density estimation via Lindsey's method and boosting described in \citet{gao2022lincde}, which is implemented in the \texttt{linCDE} package; (ii) a random forest method for conditional density estimation introduced in \citet{pospisil2018rfcde}, which is implemented via the \texttt{RFCDE} package; and (iii) what we call the ``model-based'' method described in Remark~\ref{rem: mode-based CDE}.
+In this section, we assess the performances of the conventional and bias-corrected Neyman estimators by comparing their empirical bias.
+For inference, we compare the conventional Neyman-type confidence interval and the bias-corrected confidence interval in terms of the mean confidence interval length (MCIL) and the coverage rate (CR).
+Two matching schemes are considered: \begin{itemize} \item {Non-bipartite matching without caliper:} This strategy forms matched pairs by minimizing the total Mahalanobis distance of observed covariates across all pairs \citep{lu2001matching, lu2011optimal, baiocchi2010building, rosenbaum2020modern}.
+It is implemented via the widely used \texttt{nbpMatching} package \citep{lu2011optimal} and is considered the standard practice. \item {Non-bipartite matching with a dose assignment discrepancy caliper:} We implement our dose assignment discrepancy caliper together with the non-bipartite matching procedure by using the proposed distance metric in \eqref{eqn: distance metric with penalty}.
+To estimate the generalized propensity score $f(z| \mathbf{x})$ for computing $\widehat{p}_{n}$ in \eqref{eqn: distance metric with penalty}, we consider three methods: \begin{enumerate} \item[(i)] Conditional density estimation via Lindsey's method and boosting, as described in \citet{gao2022lincde}, implemented in \texttt{R} package \texttt{linCDE}. \item[(ii)] A random forest-based conditional density estimator from \citet{pospisil2018rfcde}, available in the \texttt{RFCDE} package. \item[(iii)] A ``model-based" method assumes that the conditional density of treatment $Z$ given covariates $\mathbf{X}$ follows $Z|\mathbf{X} \sim \mathbb{E}(Z| \mathbf{X}) + \epsilon$, where $\epsilon \sim N(0, \sigma^2)$.
+That is, $f(Z| \mathbf{X}) = \sigma^{-1}\psi((Z - \mathbb{E}(Z| \mathbf{X}))/\sigma)$, where $\psi(\cdot)$ is the probability density function of the standard normal distribution.
+In our simulations, we estimate $\mathbb{E}(Z|\mathbf{X})$ using multivariate adaptive regression splines \citep{friedman1991multivariate}. \end{enumerate} We set $\xi=0.1$ and $M=\infty$ or a sufficiently large number.
+Although we primarily focus on methods (i)-(iii) to illustrate our framework, it is flexible enough to accommodate any generalized propensity score estimators, i.e. any conditional density estimation methods. \end{itemize}